 (13) "Organic material" means a chemical compound of carbon excluding carbon monoxide, carbon dioxide, carbonic acid, metallic carbides or carbonates, and ammonium carbonate.

-(14) "Oven" means a chamber within which heat is used to bake, cure, polymerize, or dry a surface coating.
+(14) "Oven" means a chamber used to bake, cure, polymerize, or dry a surface coating using heat.

-(15) "Potential emissions" means the quantity of a pollutant which would be emitted at the maximum capacity of a stationary source to emit the pollutant under its physical and operational design.
+(15) "Potential emissions" means the quantity of a pollutant which would be emitted at the maximum capacity of a stationary source under its physical and operational design.
 Any physical or operational limitation on the capacity of the source to emit a pollutant, including air pollution control equipment and restrictions on hours of operation or on the type or amount of material combusted, stored, or processed, shall be treated as part of its design if the limitation or the effect it would have on emissions is described or contained as a condition in the federally enforceable permit.
 Secondary emissions do not count in determining potential emissions of a stationary source.
 Fugitive emissions count, to the extent quantifiable, in determining the potential emissions only in these cases:

 (a) petroleum refineries;